Chat with us, powered by LiveChat

 Units

-We offer a number of single units that can provide training for unemployed individuals.
+We offer a number of single units that can provide targeted and bespoke training for unemployed individuals.
 The delivery of units to unemployed learners is part of the flexibilities available under the Single Adult Education Budget covering mainstream delivery to 19+ learners.

 Wales and Northern Ireland